-A gradual, temporary feeling of numbness in your arm is often harmless and will usually resolve on its own.
-If it occurs frequently or you have other symptoms which accompany the numbness in your hands, you may need to seek emergency care.
+A gradual feeling of numbness in your left arm or hand is often harmless and will usually resolve on its own.
+If it occurs suddenly, frequently, is persistent, or you have other symptoms, you may need to seek medical care.

 One of the signs of a poor sleep posture is numbness in your hands when you wake up.
-This is due to the compression of the nerve that supplies the region, causing your hands to become heavy and “lifeless”.
-To circumvent this, ensure you sleep in a bed with decent space and a comfortable mattress.
-Also, it is best to use a pillow when you sleep and to lay on your side.
+This is due to the compression of the nerve that supplies your arm, causing your hands to become heavy and tingly.
+To prevent this, ensure you sleep on a comfortable mattress and use pillows.

 Numbness in your left arm may follow an injury to that limb.
-This is usually as a result of a fracture, specifically affecting the nerves or blood vessels in your left arm.
-The extent of numbness is usually a function of the severity of the injury, as well as the nerves affected.
+This is usually as a result of a fracture, specifically affecting the nerves or blood vessels.
+The extent of numbness is usually a function of the severity of the injury.

 3. Poor Blood Supply

-Sometimes, blood vessels supplying oxygen-rich blood (called arteries) and those carrying away oxygen deprived blood (called veins) in your arms may be defective.
+Sometimes, blood vessels may be defective.
 This is often due to diseases such as hypertension, diabetes mellitus or kidney failure.

 4. Slipped Disc

 In our spines are soft pads lying between the bones of the spinal column called vertebral discs.
-They play an important role in our general health and wellness.
 When damaged, the vertebral discs can slip and impinge on the nerves in their path, causing numbness or weakness in the affected region.
 This is called disc herniation (or slipped disc).